 2012 Transportation Expenditure Plan - On November 6, 2012, the Commission placed Measure B1 on the ballot for Alameda County.
-Measure B1, a sales tax measure that would augment and extend the county's existing halfcent transportation sales tax, is supported by the 2012 Transportation Expenditure Plan (2012 TEP).
+Measure B1, a sales tax measure that would augment and extend the county's existing half-cent transportation sales tax, is supported by the 2012 Transportation Expenditure Plan (2012 TEP).
 Because it was a special tax, Measure B1 required two-thirds or 66.67 percent voter approval to pass.
 Alameda County voters came out in strong support of Measure B1.
 However when all the votes were counted the measure received 66.53 percent approval of the Alameda County voters, just 0.14 percent short of passing.
-Since the margin was so slight, the Commission engaged the county registrar's office in the recounting process.
-The Commission was hoping that it would still have the opportunity to provide Alameda County with \$7.8 billion in funding over the next 30 years to increase mobility, create jobs, reduce congestion and protect the environment.
-The 2012 TEP responded to the many transportation needs in Alameda County by providing details of how the funds would have been used to restore and expand transit services, fix potholes and reduce highway congestion, expand bicycle and pedestrian access and connect transit with housing and jobs.
-The recounting process was discontinued after only one day when the initial results of the recounting process did not produce enough positive votes within the sample to change the outcome of the election.
+Since the margin is so slight, the Commission has engaged the county registrar's office in the recounting process.
+The Commission is hoping that it still may have the opportunity to provide Alameda County with \$7.8 billion in funding over the next 30 years to increase mobility, create jobs, reduce congestion and protect the environment.
+The 2012 TEP responds to the many transportation needs in Alameda County by providing details of how the funds would be used to restore and expand transit services, fix potholes and reduce highway congestion, expand bicycle and pedestrian access and connect transit with housing and jobs.